walles/loadviz/README.md

 ## TODO

-- Make Activity Monitor show "LoadViz" as a name, now it's empty
+- Animate the screenshot in a cross faded loop.
+Try 10s first and see if that's enough.
 - Try increasing the fire distortion radius when flames are higher
 - Try distorting the fire more vertically than horizontally
-- Animate the screenshot in a cross faded loop.
-Try 10s first and see if that's enough.
 - Make a Dock icon visualization
 - Poll battery charge state as well
 - Visualize battery charge as a blue sky (full) or a starry night (empty)